Haitian art

 Haitian art is a complex tradition, reflecting African roots with strong Indigenous, American and European aesthetic and religious influences.
-It is an important representation of Haitian culture and history.
+It is an important expression of Haitian culture and history.

 Many artists cluster in "schools" of painting, such as the Cap-Haïtien school, which features depictions of daily life in the city, the Jacmel School, which reflects the steep mountains and bays of that coastal town, or the Saint-Soleil School, which is characterized by abstracted human forms and is heavily influenced by "Vaudou" symbolism.

 Painting

 Centre d’Art

 The Centre d'Art is an art center, school and gallery located in Port-au-Prince, Haiti.
 It was founded in 1944 by American watercolorist DeWitt Peters and several prominent Haitians from the intellectual and cultural circles including: Maurice Borno, Andrée Malebranche, Albert Mangonès, Lucien Price, and Georges Remponeau.
 Popular artists of this movement often were influenced by vaudou and include: André Pierre, Hector Hippolyte, Castera Bazile, Wilson Bigaud and Rigaud Benoit.

-Haitian art is a type of artwork is often characterized by vivid colors, spatial composition and spontaneity of painting.
+Haitian art is a type of artwork often characterized by vivid colors, spatial composition and spontaneity of painting.

+By the mid 1950s, Haitian naïve art was firmly established, and other institutions began to emerge, such as the Foyer des Arts Plastiques (1950) and the Galerie Brochette (1956).